 Ollivanders Wand shop

-It’s here you’ll find the interactive wands you need for spell casting around the park and you could spend hours looking at all the differnet ones available.
+It’s here you’ll find the interactive wands you need for spell casting around the park.
+You could spend hours looking at all the different ones available.
 It’s just how I imagined from the books although none of the wands selected me!

 Owl Post Office